wp-plugins/calculated-fields-form/README.txt

 * Includes an add-on to integrate the forms with the WooCommerce products (Beta Version).
 * Includes an add-on to integrate the forms with the SalesForce service(Beta Version).
 * Includes an add-on to post the submitted information by the forms to WebHooks URLs, allowing integrate the forms with services like Zapier.
 The Zapier service connects services as important and popular as Zoho CRM, Dropbox, Mailchimp, Evernote, Google Drive, Facebook, Twitter, and more than 300 services(Beta Version).
+* Includes an add-on to associate the information submitted with the users on website.

 To know the last updates, and tips about the use of the plugin, please visit our blog, press like in our Facebook page, or follow our Twitter: